Massanutten Mountain Trails 100 Mile Run

 - If you want food or supplies, you will find a big supermarket, fast food restaurants, and other shopping opportunities are available outside of Luray, a little over 7.5 miles east down the hill on Route 211 or about the same distance to the west in New Market.

-- Dan's Steakhouse and Sonny's Barbecue are convenient places to eat.
-They are on 211, just about a mile down the hill from the Visitors' Center.
+- Dan's Steakhouse is a convenient place to eat.
+It is on 211, just about a mile down the hill from the Visitors' Center.
 They might give you water if you ask nice!

 - Options if you can't park at the Visitors' Center: